Whisk and Wine

 Close-up of spiced pecans showing caramelized coating and golden, glossy finish this recipe

-Perfect for tossing on salads, setting out for holiday gatherings, or wrapping up as a homemade gift, these maple Spiced Pecans come together in under 10 minutes - no fancy candy thermometer required.
+Perfect for tossing on salads (they're the star of my Endive Salad with Gorgonzola), setting out for holiday gatherings, or wrapping up as a homemade gift, these maple Spiced Pecans come together in under 10 minutes - no fancy candy thermometer required.
 They're that easy, that good, and absolutely worth making from scratch.

 Why You'll Love These Spiced Pecans